American University: Rankings

 In 2008, 2010, 2012, and 2018, American University was named the most politically active school in the nation by The Princeton Reviews annual survey of college students.
 In 2006, the Fiske Guide to Colleges ranked AU as a "Best Buy" college for the quality of academic offerings in relation to the cost of attendance.
 However, in 2013, the Daily Beast listed the school in their list of "20 Least Affordable Colleges".
 For two years in a row, American University has had more students chosen to receive Presidential Management Fellowships than any other college or university in the country.
 In spring 2006, 34 graduate and law students were chosen for the honor.
 American University routinely ranks among the top mid-sized universities for producing Peace Corps volunteers.

-Among The Association of Professional Schools of International Affairs (APSIA) schools, AU School of International Service has the largest number of minority students and female students.
-It is ranked 6th among APSIA schools in numbers of international students.
-A review in Foreign Policy Magazine ranked the school 8th in the country for preparing future foreign policy professionals and 25th for academic careers.
-SIS's undergraduate programs earned a spot at number 11, and its graduate programs were ranked number 8.
-Because the field of international relations is not evaluated by U.S. News & World Report, the College of William and Mary recently published the results of their survey, which ranked the AU international relations master's degree in the top 10 in the United States and the doctoral degree in the top 25.
-The School of Communication is among the top 25 in the nation, and it graduates the third-largest number of communication professionals among U.S. colleges and universities.
-The School of Public Affairs is ranked 13th in the U.S. by U.S. News & World Report for 2020.

-The cross-campus American University Center for Innovation (AUCI) was recognized the Association to Advance Collegiate Schools of Business (AACSB) as one of the world's top twenty entrepreneurship centers in April 2017.
-At the undergraduate level, AUCI offers an entrepreneurship minor for all university majors and a specialization for business school students.
+The School of Public Affairs is ranked 10th in the U.S. by U.S. News & World Report for 2023.

 Folio literary magazine

 Folio is a literary magazine founded in 1984 and based at American University.
-It publishes fiction, poetry, and creative nonfiction twice each year.
-Folio is also known for interviews with prominent writers, most recently Ann Beattie, Alice Fulton, Leslie Pietrzyk, Gregory Orr, and Adam Haslett.
-Work that has appeared in Folio was short-listed for the Pushcart Prize multiple time in the 1980s.
+It publishes fiction, poetry, visual art, and creative nonfiction twice each year.
+Folio has printed interviews with prominent writers, most recently Ann Beattie, Alice Fulton, Leslie Pietrzyk, Gregory Orr, and Adam Haslett.
+Work that has appeared in Folio was short-listed for the Pushcart Prize multiple times in the 1980s.
 Among the notable stories that first appeared in Folio are Jacob M. Appel's "Fata Morgana" and "Becoming Coretta Davis" by I. Bennett Capers.